 Application process for payday loans

-The process for payday loan application varies slightly depending on where you apply.
+The process for a payday loan application can vary slightly depending on where you apply.
 Some applications may require in-person submission of documents, while online payday loans allow you to upload information digitally.
 Funding is usually available the same day or within a couple of business days.

 What are the current interest rates for payday loans?